fifteen3/softwareniagara.github.io/README.md

 Software Niagara is an organization dedicated to fostering a stronger software community in the Niagara Region of Ontario, Canada.

 This project contains the software used to power the Software Niagara website.
-IT IS A WORK IN PROGRESS AND IS CURRENTLY UNDER ACTIVE DEVELOPMENT.

 ### More Information